 Josah straightened and stared at the fireplace.
-Local stones were used to construct the wide hearth, narrowing at the top before continuing to the ceiling.
+The wide hearth narrowed at the top before continuing to the ceiling.
 Unlike the others in the Manor, this one didn’t have a mantel.

 “Evelyn, do you recall the last time someone cleaned this fireplace?” asked Josah.

 “Why, no,” Evelyn responded.
-“I can’t recall it was ever cleaned out.”
+“I can’t recall anyone ever cleaning it out.”

 Slowly, everyone squatted down next to Josah.
 “What do you think this means?” asked Caleb.

 “There is only one way to tell,” said Graybard.
 He crawled into the fireplace and looked up.
-“Well, this can’t be used to burn anything.
+“Well, no one ever burned anything here.
 The stones run solid to the top.”

 He crawled back and looked at Josah.
 “Smoke would fill this room if you lit a fire.”